Have your say on future of health and social care

 Councillor Robert Foster, Chair of Health and Social Care Partnership Strategic Planning Group, said: “Our population is changing at an incredible rate which has a massive impact on the services we provide.

 “In recent years, our older population has been increasing steadily and that will continue.
-Over the next 10 years, we expect the number of older people in North Ayrshire to increase from 22 per cent to 28 per cent of the population.
+Over the next 10 years, we expect the number of older people in North Ayrshire to increase from 22% to 28% of the population.

 “So we have more people than ever needing health and social care services but less money to meet that growing demand.